cybercryptio/d1-lib/README.md

 go get -u github.com/cyber-crypt-com/encryptonize-lib@latest
 ```

-Then, you can access the Encryptonize&reg; library functions by importing the library in our application code:
+Then, you can access the Encryptonize&reg; library functions by importing the library in your application code:
 ```
 import github.com/cyber-crypt-com/encryptonize-lib
 ```

 ## Usage
-TODO: Link to examples in godoc
+For examples on how to use the Encryptonize&reg; library [see our Examples section in the documentation](https://pkg.go.dev/github.com/cyber-crypt-com/encryptonize-lib#example-package-BasicEncryptDecrypt).

 ## Security
-TODO: link to security architecture
+For more details about the security guarantees offered by the Encryptonize&reg; library [see our Security Architecture Documentation]().